blinkletter/UsingGAMESS/7_Butadiene.md

 Try tweaking some of the torsions the other way.
 Set just some of the 5˚ torsions to –5˚ and some of the 175˚ torsions to –175˚.
 Run the optimization again and see if you achieved the same structure and energy.
 How did it go?
 Where we start can influence where we end up.
 The program just follows a path downwards.
 It has no idea if it is heading to a divot or a canyon.
 It will happily settle into the bottom of either.

-### Confirmimng the “*trans*” Structure
+### Confirmimng the *s-trans* Structure

-Below in {numref}`butadiene_transinp`is the input file for the tweaked “*trans*” conformer, followed by the final structure and energy from the optimization calculation.
+Below in {numref}`butadiene_transinp`is the input file for the tweaked *s-trans* conformer, followed by the final structure and energy from the optimization calculation.

 ```{code-block}
 ---